 2. They are self aware and willing to grow

 None of the ‘this is just how I am or blaming it on my childhood’ victim mentality.
 They are aware of their own triggers and areas they need to work on and they don’t make you have to be the one to pay for it.
 This level of depth requires the ability to be alone with one’s thoughts, intimacy with self and self awareness only comes with the territory.

 3. They have the ability to express their needs and communicate their boundaries with you

 They have healthy boundaries.
 You do not feel as though you have to unlock communication with them.
 This will be the easiest relationship you have ever been in.
 And yes!
 Relationships are not meant to feel like a game of push and pull.
 You do not feel like they are a project that you need to work on or fix.

-4. They are not afraid to be intimate or vunerable with you (sex does not count obviously)
+4. They are not afraid to be intimate or vunerable with you

 The word vunerable, doesn’t leave them running for the hills.
 They are able to go deep with you and you can hold a deeper connection beyond the surface.
 A lack of emotional safety at work could be discerned as friends who come together to hate on a common enemy or friends who try to build connection by gossiping about their other friend.
-In a relationship, it could look like sex being the only thing keeping your relationship hanging by a thread.

 5. They can respect your boundaries and prioritise your needs